yuriqpaiva/world-trip/README.md

 </div>

 ## 💡 Introduction

-See information about each continent you are traveling to
+- See information about each continent you are traveling to
+- Select a continent from home page carousel

 <br/>